designstem/projects/spirals/index.md

 ## Spirals in nature

-Watch the following videos about the spirals and try answer the questions in the following <a href="./files/worksheet-1-1.pdf" target="_blank">worksheet</a>
+Watch the following videos about the spirals and try answer the questions in the following <a href="./files/worksheet-1-1.pdf" target="_blank">worksheet</a> (pdf)

 -